markdoc/docs/pages/docs/validation.md

 ```

 \
-Calling `validate` is in an optional step that you can use to validate your AST before rendering.
+Calling `validate` is an optional step that you can use to validate your abstract syntax tree (AST) before rendering.
 This is useful during testing, continuous integration, or in dev-tools like editor extensions.

 {% markdoc-example %}